 Think of the range of church visitors you attract to your services.

 They range from people who don’t want any connection to those who are longing to be part of your church.

 Train your people to cater for everyone in this wide spectrum.

-There’s a number of reasons churches don’t set up a guest lounge area for their visitors.
+There are a number of reasons churches don’t set up a guest lounge area for their visitors.

 Consider this position to be as important as your Children’s Director and your Worship Director.

-Then begin to pray for the best person to fill that role.
+Next, begin to pray for the best person to fill that role.

 The primary requisites for a New People’s Director are the

 One of the key roles a Visitor’s Director fulfils is the management of visitor’s data.
 Unhealthy churches never measure the right things and tend to rely on guessing their stats or just ignoring them.